 Another study examined the effects of 630nm LED therapy on sensitive skin syndrome.
 Sensitive skin (SS) syndrome is defined by the occurrence of unpleasant sensations in response to stimuli that should normally not induce such sensations.
 It affects ~50% of women and 40% of men and can impact the quality of life.

-Multiple human studies have found 630nm light therapy to help reduce severity and duration of chemotherapy induced oral mucositis (COM) , , .
-In fact one study, found that the light therapy reduced mean duration for COM healing from 12 days down to 4.8 days!
+Multiple human studies have found 630nm light therapy to help reduce the severity and duration of chemotherapy-induced oral mucositis (COM) , , .
+In fact, one study found that the light therapy reduced the mean duration for COM healing from 12 days down to 4.8 days!

 Several studies have examined the use of 630nm light in aiding Oral Lichen Planus (OLP) [14, 15, 16] Oral Lichen Planus is a mucosal subtype of lichen planus.
 One study found that 630nm LLLT was as effective in treating OLP as topical corticosteroid therapy without any adverse effects.
 Another study also concluded that 630nm LLLT was effective in the treatment of the erosive-atrophic forms of OLP in adult patients.